 Nathalyn Nunoo is a ceramicist and writer who lives in Brooklyn, NY.
-She cross-references poetry, nature and organic form through ceramic vessels, seating and lighting as a space-making exercise that expresses inner worlds.
+She cross-references poetry, nature and organic form through ceramic vessels and seating - a practice rooted in presence that manifests her inner worlds into physicality.

-Outside of design she hosts Nest, a writers collective; sings jazz and loves imagining beautiful futures for the Black diaspora.
+Outside of her visual practice she fosters community in poetry through Nest; sings jazz and loves imagining beautiful futures for the Black diaspora.

 For inquiries, email studio@nathalynnunoo.com